yihui/en/_posts/2008-09-23-eyeball-test-to-identify-an-unfair-coin.md

 ---
 layout: post
-title: '"Eyeball Test" to Identify An Unfair Coin (or A False Record)'
+title: Eyeball Test to Identify An Unfair Coin (or A False Record)
 categories:
 - Featured
 - R language